yaelhayem/TDSADH18/docs/ChloeYorkville.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The German influence was established in the early 1800's by prosperous families like the Rupperts, Ringlings, and Ehrets, who had their homes in Yorkville - and by other aristocrats like the Astors, Primes and Rhinelanders, who occupied river and country estates close by.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Brownstones and tenement houses began to go up by 1835 following the opening of the New York and Harlem Railroad and a stagecoach line.
 The new housing attracted both prosperous and working-class Germans, and many laborers found employemnt in Yorkville's plants and breweries.

+The ethnic legacy can be seen amid the high-rise developments, the smart shops and antiques stores.
+Notices posted otuside churches advise that services can be taken in German or Hungarian.
+In a few stores, Yorkville old-timers still buy delicacies that were once common supplies.

+Schaller & Weber, on Second Avenue between 85th and 86th Streets since 1937, sells wieners, knackwurst, bockwurts, bauernwurst and varieties of kielbasa and hams, as myriad "pork stores" in the neighborhood once did.
+From the front door of Lekvar-by-the-Barrel, at First Avenue and 82nd Street since 1926, drift the scents of spices and herbs - including the Hungarian paprika that the store's catalogue boasts is "perfect for soups, salads - and, of course, the most popular Hungarian dish of all - goulash!"